 In many states, children are required to have an eye exam prior to their first year of school to ensure they have the vision they need to succeed in the classroom.
 We are lobbying for that guideline here in Minnesota.
 Pediatric eye exams not only assess visual acuity (sharpness of vision for distance and near vision), but also evaluate eye muscle function, depth perception and eye health to make sure your child is able to manage the increasing visual demands of each academic year.

-Because of the increased digital device use caused by Covid – related distance learning, there is an epidemic of myopia or nearsightedness in children.
+Because of the increased digital device use caused by COVID – related distance learning, there is an epidemic of myopia or nearsightedness in children.
 If myopia persists and progresses, a child can be at risk for developing other serious eye diseases such as premature cataracts and glaucoma.

 Boy with Glasses Maple Grove Eye Doctors at Pearle Vision